Kugelbyte/Cybersecurity-Documentations/README.md

 # Cybersecurity-Documentations
-There is a text file in each folder, describing the scenario and its correponding documentation.
+There is a text file in each folder, describing the scenario and its corresponding documentation/template.

 There are some additional write-ups posted in medium.com.